juju/docs/src/en/config-LXC.md

 You should start by generating a generic configuration file for Juju and then switching to the local provider by using the command:

-    juju generate-config
+    juju init
     juju switch local

 This will generate a file, `environments.yaml` (if it doesn't already exist), which will live in your `~/.juju/` directory (and will create the directory if it doesn't already exist).

-__Note:__ If you have an existing configuration, you can use `juju generate- config --show` to output the new config file, then copy and paste relevant areas in a text editor etc.
+!!__Note:__ If you have an existing configuration, you can use `juju generate- config --show` to output the new config file, then copy and paste relevant areas in a text editor etc.